 3. Know how to interact

-Don’t make your questions too intricate – be clear in what you are asking so your customers understand.
+Textual ambiguity can be a survey killer.
+So don’t make your questions too intricate – be clear in what you are asking so your customers understand.
 Always try to incorporate one or two questions that require an open-text answer.
 These will give you deeper insights into how your customers feel and can even generate ideas you haven’t thought of yourself.

 Note: Avoid leading questions.
 In other words, do not direct your customers in any way.
 Keep your questions neutral and give them the chance to be honest with you.